terra-money/terrain/README.md

 Terrain allows you to:

-- Scaffold a template smart contract and frontend for app development.
+- Scaffold a template smart contract and frontend for interchain app development.
 - Dramatically simplify the development and deployment process.

 Terrain is **not**:

-- A fully-featured Terra command-line interface (CLI).
-If you need a fully-featured client, use <a href="https://docs.terra.money/develop/terrad/using-terrad" target="_blank">terrad</a>.
+- A fully-featured command-line interface (CLI).
+If you need a fully-featured client for Terra, use <a href="https://docs.terra.money/develop/terrad/using-terrad" target="_blank">terrad</a>.
 - A Light Client Daemon (LCD).
-You will still need an RPC endpoint to deploy your contract. <a href="https://github.com/terra-money/LocalTerra#readme" target="_blank">LocalTerra</a> is the recommended option for this.
+You will still need an RPC endpoint to deploy your contract.
+A local chain like <a href="https://github.com/terra-money/LocalTerra#readme" target="_blank">LocalTerra</a> is the recommended option for this.

 ---